What is Contract Analysis?

 to examine and track information within a contract.
 This trackable information could be financial or related to the status of the contract, its clauses, and changes in company policy.
 Contract analysis can also be comparative to previous versions if that is beneficial to the business.

 Contracts play a vital part in any business’ processes and their success.
 They are the groundwork for relationships, used to establish regulations and frameworks that drive daily activity.
 However, once a contract has been signed, many companies will store them with the rest - the equivalent of sticking them at the back of the cupboard.
 Typically, that is the last time the contract will see daylight again unless something goes wrong.

 A contract is often complex and lengthy, full of legal terms and unfamiliar concepts, and it can be difficult to keep track of its contents, unless regular reviews are carried out.
 That’s where continuous, real-time contract analysis

 What’s the Difference Between Contract Analysis and Contract Review?

-No business would sign a contract without first reading it.
+No business would sign a contract without reading it first.
 They are the foundation to relationships that you enter, that will help define how the business is run in the future.
 And so, this is where contract reviews feature.